-William Tom, Excise officer, Farmer, Miner and Wesleyan lay preacher, was born on 25 May 1791 in Blisland, Cornwall, on the edge of Bodmin Moor, and was baptised on 12 Jun 1791.
+William Tom, Excise officer, Farmer, Miner and Wesleyan lay preacher, the author's great-great-great-grandfather, was born on 25 May 1791 in Blisland, Cornwall, on the edge of Bodmin Moor, and was baptised on 12 Jun 1791.
 On 31 Dec 1817 in St. Clether Parish (9 miles - 15 km - as the crow flies across the moor from Blisland), he married Ann Lane (1796-1870), who had been born in Bridgerule, near Holsworthy, in Devon.

 William Tom and Ann had 13 children: three of these were born in Cornwall; one at sea before their arrival in New South Wales in 1823; and nine in the Bathurst district of N.S.W.

 William Tom died on 28 September 1883, at the age of 92, at his property "Springfield", near Orange N.S.W., and is buried in the nearby Byng cemetery.
 On his death certificate, his occupation is given as "Gentleman" (this presumably means "retired").
 He died of "old age".

 Blisland in Cornwall was the home of the Tom family from time immemorial.
 Baptismal and other parish records reveal the following:

 - Ralph Tome (sic), the author's great-great-great-great-great-great-great-great-great-grandfather, was born in Blisland in 1618.

 To put this in context, this was in the reign of James I, just seven years after publication of the King James Bible.
 Shakespeare had died two years earlier.